laforge49/JActor2/README.md

 ```

 In the above example there is no persistent state, which is why there are no blades.
 Instead we just define
-request classes and in their constructors we create the required reactors.
+operation classes and in their constructors we create the required reactors.

-One new method has been introduced in the responseProcessor, getPendingResponseCount().
+One new method has been introduced in the responseProcessor, _asyncRequestImpl.getPendingResponseCount().
 JActor2 tracks the
-number of incomplete subordinate requests and this method returns their count.
+number of incomplete subordinate operations and this method returns their count.
 We use this method to ensure that
-all the requests have completed before the All request returns a null response value.
+all the operations have completed before the All operation returns a null response value.

 Advanced Features
 =====

 JActor2 goes well beyond basic 2-way messaging, providing a comprehensive and robust set of features.

-Canceled Requests
+Canceled Operations
 -----

 Requests are canceled when they are no longer useful and once canceled, a request can no longer send subordinate